-- Only discuss the suspension or exclusion with the parties present at the meeting. - Ask for any written evidence prior to the meeting. - Circulate any written evidence and information to all parties, at least five school days in advance of the meeting. - Allow pupils and parents to be accompanied by a person of their choice to the meeting. - Consider what reasonable adjustments need to be made to support the attendance and contribution of parties at the meeting. - Identify the steps needed to enable and encourage the suspended or excluded pupil to attend the meeting and speak on their behalf, or how they may contribute personal views by other means if attendance is not possible. - Consider the interests and circumstances of the pupil, including the grounds for suspension or exclusion.
+Only discuss the suspension or exclusion with the parties present at the meeting.

+Ask for any written evidence before the meeting.

+Circulate any written evidence and information to all parties at least five school days before the meeting.

+Allow pupils and parents to accompany a person of their choice to the meeting.

+Consider what reasonable adjustments need to be made to support the attendance and contribution of parties at the meeting.

+Identify the steps needed to enable and encourage the suspended or excluded pupil to attend the meeting and speak on their behalf or how they may contribute personal views by other means if attendance is not possible.

+Consider the interests and circumstances of the pupil, including the grounds for suspension or exclusion.

-12. Reaching a decision
+Reaching a decision